rahulgupta-nitjsr/ScreenTimeBalance_App/README.md

 ---

-## 📊 Product Management Excellence
+## 📊 Product Development Workflow

-This project showcases a **comprehensive product development framework** from concept to deployment.
-Every phase follows industry-standard PM practices:
+This project follows a **structured product development approach** from concept to deployment.
+Here's the framework used:

 ### 🔍 Phase 1: Research & Strategy
 - Conducted competitive analysis of 8+ screen time apps